Kentucky Derby

 Of the 128 gray or roan horses to enter the Derby since 1930, only eight have won the race.
 Three gray horses won the Derby between 1997 and 2005, but only one has finished better than third in the past 21 years.
 Of the 45 gray or roan horses to enter the Derby in that span, five have finished in the money.

-But if you’re looking to bet based on vibes over value, here’s what you need to know about the three gray horses in the 2026 Derby field.
+But if you’re looking to bet based on vibes over value, here’s what you need to know about the two gray horses in the 2026 Derby field.

 Pavolvian (right) is trained by Doug O’Neill.